mono/md-website/developers/articles/project-templates.md

 </TemplateConfiguration>
 ```

 You can also provide a retina image by adding the retina image as an embedded resource into your addin.
-In the example above the retina image would have the resource id **md-asp-project@2x.png**
+In the example above the retina image would have the resource `md-asp-project@2x.png`

 ### Project Template Image - File